> What is SEMAA?

 What is the Aerospace Education Laboratory, or AEL?

 The AEL is a state-of-the-art, computerized classroom that uses cutting-edge technologies to model real-world challenges in aviation, robotics and microgravity research.
 The lab is available to middle and upper school students as part of the SEMAA curriculum enhancement activities, or to the local school system and community organizations through outreach activities.
-Visit the Aerospace Education Laboratory page
+Visit the Aerospace Education Laboratory page for more details.

 What types of activities are available?